hagege/child_themes/plugins/shrinked-logo-sticky-header/readme.txt

 1. Go to `Plugins` in the Admin menu
 2. Click on the button `Add new`
-3. Search for `Shrinked Logo Sticky Header` and click 'Install Now' or click on the `upload` link to upload `shrinked-logo-sticky-header.zip`
+3. Search for `shrinking Logo Sticky Header` and click 'Install Now' or click on the `upload` link to upload `shrinking-logo-sticky-header.zip`
 4. Click on `Activate plugin`

 == Changelog ==

+= 0.4.3: April 26, 2025 =
+* Added: Option for Logo shrinking factor (Value in 0.05 steps)
+* Enhancement: Rename plugin (shrinking instead of shrinked)

 = 0.4.2: April 26, 2025 =
 * Added: Translation option and Translation files in language folder